 If you live in Mesa, you know what the words “monsoon” and “haboob” mean.
 Unfortunately, you also know that when those types of storms roll through the valley, they leave a big mess of dirt and dust behind.
-Not only is this annoying when you’re trying to keep your house and yard clean, extra dust can be a big problem if you have allergies or respiratory issues.
+Not only is this annoying when you’re trying to keep your house and yard clean, but extra dust can also be a big problem if you have allergies or respiratory issues.

 What’s in all that dust blowing around Mesa?
 In an article by AZ Central, Arizona State University Researcher Peter Hyde says that the biggest contributors are mine tailings, dust from construction sites, dirt from the Salt River Channel in Mesa, agricultural land around Arizona, and of course desert areas far and wide.

 And if you breathe in too much of what’s floating around the air during or after a dust storm, you could be at risk for developing what’s called “valley fever.”
 According to the Mayo Clinic, valley fever is a fungal infection that can happen when the spores are stirred into the air and spread around.

 So how do you protect yourself and your family from dust storms?
 How can you improve the air quality in your home?

 When was the last time you changed your air filter in your home?
 It’s pretty simple to do, and air filters are generally inexpensive.
 When your air filter gets caked with dust, it becomes less efficient in stopping other dirt, and the health of your entire HVAC system breaks down.
 That’s why I also recommend that you get your HVAC system cleaned regularly.
 Not all HVAC companies “clean” in the same way.
 Renew Air in Mesa goes the extra mile because not only do they thoroughly clean your home venting, but they also service the air handler and drain pan, which if not cleaned regularly can grow mold.
 You definitely don’t want to be breathing that in.